TheData-Guy/Hadoop/README.md

 - There is no industry where Big Data has not reached.
 Big Data has covered almost all domains like healthcare, retail, government, banking, media, transportation, natural resources and so on.

    ![](https://1.bp.blogspot.com/-Wu1iCYTv-U4/Xj2uAFpLw0I/AAAAAAAADow/1JErQq1K7og2wZYDxIDr_cLtfXsgaTE9QCLcBGAsYHQ/s1600/Applications-of-big-data-in-real-life.jpg)

+### A Maturing Technolog

+- Hadoop is evolving with time.
+The new version of Hadoop i.e. Hadoop 3.0 is coming into the market.
+It has already collaborated with HortonWorks, Tableau, MapR, and even BI experts to name a few.
+New actors like Spark, Flink etc. are coming on the Big Data stage.
+These technologies promise the lightening speed of processing.
+These technologies also provide a single platform for various kinds of workloads.
+It is compatible with these new players.
+It provides robust data storage over which we can deploy technologies like Spark and Flink.

+- The advent of Spark has enhanced the Hadoop ecosystem.
+The coming of Spark in the market has enriched the processing capability of Hadoop.
+Spark creators have designed it to work with Hadoop’s distributed storage system HDFS.
+It can also work over HBase and Amazon’s S3.
+Even if you work on Hadoop 1.x you can take advantage of Spark’s capabilities.